apua/ATN/README.rst

 Automated Test Network with SUT sharing
 ========================================================

+2018.03.27:

+Have to set time to closure.
+Re-define functional specs:

+- at test harness, auto-discover systems, and show whether available to test or not

+- create/edit test data, indicate SUTs, execute test, and report

+- reflect SUT information during test execution

+- at test harness, support multiple test executions at the same time

+- at TaaS console, register/revoke test harness and synchronize SUTs information

+- at TaaS console, be able to change reservation only

+- monitor test execution

+- unit test to garantee multi-task with Django model

+- system test to garantee functionality

+- validator for API, Form, Models, test suites

+- refactor for later maintenance

+Need to review/update README next.

 2018.03.14:

 Move some text to `misc.rst` and keep only user story, acceptance criteria,